 What are some other ways that I can water my garden?

 You can water your garden with grey water collected from your bath, shower, washing machine or kitchen sink.
 If you do use grey water, check to make sure your detergents are biodegradable - Ministry for Environment advice on choosing products for use in grey water systems is to use ‘appropriate soaps and detergents – avoid washing powders that whiten or have enzymes, and avoid detergents or cleaners containing boron.’

 We've had several days of rain recently, why are garden watering restrictions still in place?

 There are a number of reasons garden watering restrictions do not get lifted after a few days of rainfall.
-Garden watering restrictions are in place for the duration of daylight saving months to help conserve water in preparation for the peak of Summer when we would likely need to use water from the storage lakes (Jan/Feb/March).
+Garden watering restrictions are in place for the duration of daylight saving months to help conserve water in preparation for the peak of Summer when we would likely need to use water from the storage lakes (typically late Jan/Feb/March, and into April ).
 Rainfall can replenish short-term supply but we need to ensure there will be enough stored water to meet long-term demand, in case of future drought conditions.

 Also, when there is a heavy rainfall the water becomes turbid and cannot be diverted into the intake.
 We have to wait for the debris and sediment in the water to settle before we can divert it.

 This means a big downpour does not immediately replenish our supply, and by the time the sediments settle out, the water may have receded.